7ep/demo/docs/BDD.md

     private static final Date BORROW_DATE = Date.valueOf(LocalDate.of(2018, Month.JANUARY, 1));
+    private static final Date RETURN_DATE = Date.valueOf(LocalDate.of(2018, Month.JANUARY, 2));
     private static final String DEFAULT_BORROWER = "Alice";
     private Book myBook = Book.createEmpty();
     private Borrower myBorrower = Borrower.createEmpty();
     private LibraryUtils libraryUtils = LibraryUtils.createEmpty();
     private PersistenceLayer pl = new PersistenceLayer();

+Like before, it will be necessary to import some classes for this to function properly.
+Put the cursor on words colored red and press alt-enter.
+The only tricky parts here are that Date need java.sql.Date imported and Book needs the import from Coveros.
+At the end, here are the imports that should show at the top (order doesn't matter):

+    import com.coveros.training.library.domainobjects.Book;
+    import com.coveros.training.library.domainobjects.Borrower;
+    import com.coveros.training.persistence.PersistenceLayer;
+    import java.sql.Date;
+    import java.time.LocalDate;
+    import java.time.Month;
+    import io.cucumber.java.en.Given;
+    import io.cucumber.java.en.Then;
+    import io.cucumber.java.en.When;

 Now, at this point we have implemented one of the steps of the first scenario: